-The 7th edition of the highly successful The City Reader juxtaposes the very best classic and contemporary writings on the city.
-Sixty-three selections are included: forty-five from the 6th edition and eighteen new selections, including three newly written exclusively for The City Reader.
-The anthology features a Prologue essay on "How to Study Cities", eight section introductions as well as individual introductions to each of the selected articles.
+The seventh edition of the highly successful The City Reader juxtaposes the very best classic and contemporary writings on the city.
+Sixty-three selections are included: forty-five from the sixth edition and eighteen new selections, including three newly written exclusively for The City Reader.
+The anthology features a Prologue essay on "How to Study Cities", eight part introductions as well as individual introductions to each of the selected articles.

 Peter Hall, University College London

 … a "must read" book…comprehensive, authoritative and just plain fun.

 Eugenie Birch, Professor of Urban Planning and Design, University of Pennsylvania